 Hair growth shampoo and conditioners – products like Rogaine, Nioxin will stimulate the root and help to promote hairgrowth.
 It is important to note though that even though products can make a huge difference, the health of your hair are influenced more by your diet and lifestyle.

 Use essential oils – essential oils like Rosemary, Cedarwood, Lavender and Peppermint is very helpful to promote hair growth.
-You can read here more about the benefits of using essential oils as well as how to use essential oils to promote hair growth.
+You can read more about the benefits of using essential oils as well as how to use essential oils to promote hair growth.
+One of my favorite companies that I personally use to get my own oils from is Plant Therapy.

 Relax – make time for daily relaxation, even if just 5 minutes with a cup of tea.
 Meditation, prayer and being intentional about gratitude and mindfulness are all beneficial for your nervous system.